 “Good afternoon, Jesse!
 Did you finish A Heartbreaking Work of Staggering Genius?” asked the store’s owner Mitchell Kaplan who recommended the book to Mr. Villanova on his last visit.
-“I thought it certainly had its merits, but to be honest I found Eggers relied too heavily on banal literary tricks like breaking the fourth wall, and spent way too much time exploring the so-called exhibitionist nature of modern society,” responded Jesse in a rehearsed answer he cribbed from a New York Times review and memorized in case Mr. Kaplan asked his thoughts on the memoir.
-“Couldn’t have said it better myself,” smiled Mr. Kaplan, who had also not read the book and only made the recommendation to make room for the 600-copies of the new Harry Potter book that were due to arrive at the beginning of the month.
+“I thought it certainly had its merits, but to be honest I found Eggers relied too heavily on banal literary tricks like breaking the fourth wall, and spent way too much time exploring the so-called exhibitionist nature of modern society,” responded Jesse in a rehearsed answer he cribbed from a New York Times review that he memorized in case Mr. Kaplan asked his thoughts on the memoir.
+“Couldn’t have said it better myself,” smiled Mr. Kaplan, who had also not read the book and only made the recommendation to make room for the 600-copies of “Five-Feet Apart” that he had ordered.

 As Mr. Villanova walked through the store, he stopped by the non-fiction section to pick up a thick biography about Alexander Hamilton that he was excited to add to his collection and tell people he loved just as soon as he reads through Alexander Hamilton’s Wikipedia page.
 “You know, this is the biography that inspired Lin-Manuel Miranda to write his musical, which is just fantastic, by the way,” said Mr. Villanova, who had not actually seen Hamilton live, but who had watched a grainy balcony-level bootleg of the Los Angeles touring company’s production of the show.